 Throughout the evening, each of us revealed our own experiences and vulnerabilities, along with some of the aspects of the book that spoke to us personally.
 Below, I’ve done my best to capture some of the prominent themes that surfaced.
-(For those of you who attended in-person, I would be grateful if you would correct any errors or add other ideas that I may have missed in the comments below.)

 Religion can be a source of high expectations too.
 The Christian faith, for instance, holds Christ to be the standard of perfection, so emulating Christ-like qualities often leads to the pursuit of near-perfection.